lel4866/GpuBacktester.jl/README.md

 # GpuBacktester.jl
-Algoritnmic trading system backtester using GPU
+Algorithmic trading system backtester using GPU

 This purpose of this project is to create an experimental backtester capable of using NVidia GPUs for almost the entire backtest process.